AlexJFDev/AI-Gymnasium/README.md

 Watch the agent play blackjack.

 ### Make Table
-This script gives you a rough visualization of the Blackjack agent with tables.
+This script gives you a visualization of the Blackjack agent with tables.
 Online you can find a chart of ideal blackjack moves and mine are close-ish.
 Two tables are created.
 One is for a soft hand (when the player has an ace) and one is for a hard hand, when the player has no ace.
 This is because in blackjack, the ace can be either a 1 or 11 allowing for more flexibility than normal.

-In each table, column 1 represents the dealer having an ace.
-There is no 1 valued card in blackjack.

-The hard table includes rows for 22 to 31.
-This is because these are possible in the observation state of a blackjack game.
-However, in practice, the agent would never train on them because they represent loosing the game.
-Therefore, the agent defaults to hitting in these impossible states.

 ## CartPole
 CartPole-v1 is another simulation provided by Gymnasium.
 It consists of balancing a pole on a cart.
 It's action space consists of either 1 or 0 while its observation space is 4 floats.
 For this reason, the Q learning used for Blackjack won't work here.
 Instead, I am using PyTorch.